Daniel-Hanrahan-Tools-and-Games/The_Game_Of_Trusters/README.md

 <a href="https://github.com/Daniel-Hanrahan-Tools-and-Games/The_Game_Of_Trusters_Video_Game_Adaptation_Mod">Example Mod Repository Page</a>

+If you would like the fantasy computer version that is compacted click here:<a href="https://github.com/Daniel-Hanrahan-Tools-and-Games/The_Game_Of_Trusters_Video_Game_Adaptation_Compacted">Compacted Version Repository Page</a>

 The enemy artwork bodies are meant to be colorized.

 You only need to compile the C++/.cpp file for the video game adaptation.